- Types of Licence

 1.3 Shared (Only available for some programs)

 Ideal for multiple PC installations.
-You are given a count of “activations”, which are used to activate your purchased licence on a machine, corresponding to the number of licences purchased, e.g. 1x licence purchased = 1x activation.
+You are given a count of “activations”, which are used to activate your purchased licence on a machine, corresponding to the number of licenses purchased, e.g. 1x licence purchased = 1x activation.
 The activation automatically transfers to and from a machine when the program is opened and closed respectively, allowing multiple machines to make use of a single purchased Shared licence.

 Example scenario; 1x purchased Shared licence, 2 machines